 The Amerisleep Comfort Classic pillow is our favorite pillow for neck pain.
-The pillow contains a single piece of Bio-Pur® memory foam and encased in a cover infused with FDA-determined Celliant® technology.
+The pillow contains a single piece of Bio-Pur® memory foam and is encased in a soft, breathable cover.

 Amerisleep’s signature Bio-Pur® uses open-cell technology by partially replacing petroleum with castor oil for a cooler foam with little to no off-gassing odor.
 Bio-Pur® is also five times more breathable than traditional memory foam.

 The 6-inch high loft makes the Amerisleep Comfort Classic a great choice for side and back sleepers, with foam providing excellent support and pressure relief to the neck, reducing pain.
 The lightweight, responsive feel of this pillow ensures a good night’s sleep.